 One of the biggest complaints many people have is that their money just seems to disappear almost as soon as they get a paycheck.
 The money is not disappearing, of course.
 It is gone because you are spending it.
 If you are not sure where the money is going, this is a sure sign that your spending is wasteful.
 Consider how hard you work for your money and how easily you let that money go.

 Rather than throw money needlessly away, make a conscious decision to be more aware of what you are buying.
 One strategy to consider involves keeping a journal of all of your purchases for the next week or two.
 This may not be necessary if you have access to an online banking feature that creates customizable reports.
 Add up the purchases that were “wants” rather than “needs” at the end of that time period, and you will see exactly how much money you are wasting.

 Many people have created a budget at some point in their lives, but they haven’t properly utilized it.
 Consider creating a new budget that itemizes all income sources and all expenses.
 Your budget should not be based on ideals, such as how much you would like to spend on gas.
 Instead, it should be based on realistic and truthful figures.
 If you are overspending, lying to yourself by putting false numbers in your budget will not help you out.

 Instead, create a realistic budget that shows how your money is really being spent.
 You can reduce expenses where necessary to adjust your budget.
-Shopping for lower home insurance rates, following money-saving tips for grocery shopping, reducing energy consumption at home and more are all ways to reduce spending.
+Shop for lower home insurance rates and follow money-saving tips for grocery shopping.
+Reducing your energy consumption at home by installing water flow measurement devices to appliances to track usage, improving insulation to stop the loss of heat, and more are all ways to reduce spending.